SeleniumHQ/www.seleniumhq.org/src/main/rst/01_introducing_selenium.rst

 Acknowledgements
 ~~~~~~~~~~~~~~~~
-A huge special thanks goes to Patrick Lightbody.
+A special thanks goes to Patrick Lightbody.
 As an administrator of the
-SeleniumHQ website, creator of Selenium RC, and long term involvement in the Selenium
+SeleniumHQ website, major contributor to Selenium RC, his support was invaluable when
-community, his support was invaluable when writing the original user's
+writing the first release of the user's guide.
-guide.
 Patrick helped us understand our audience.
 He also set us up with
 everything we needed on the seleniumhq.org website for publishing the documents.
-Also thanks goes to Andras Hatvani for his advice on publishing
+Also a thanks goes to Andras Hatvani for his advice on publishing
 solutions, and to Amit Kumar for participating in our discussions and for
 assisting with reviewing the document.